 Opticyte received a regulatory opinion from Drug and Device Development Co., Inc. in October 2015.
 In that opinion, Ms. Feldman anticipated that the cell oximeter would be a Class II device, likely with a medical device 510(K) application submitted for review to the Cardiovascular Device Branch of the Center for Devices and Radiological Health of the FDA.
 Her opinion was based on the fact that the Company’s oximeter technology has a known intended use and indication for use, and the availability of predicate device summaries for guidance on the data that will be required for a 510(K) submission.

 Opticyte has not filed for FDA 510(K) clearance or CE certification.

 Opticyte is currently working on the design and development of the product and has not started selling activities.

-In August 2016, Opticyte was awarded at $1M Phase II SBIR grant from NIH.
-Prior to that, Drs.
-Schenkman and Arakaki have received over $2M in grants to pursue novel cellular oximeter technology, and during the past six years have accelerated applied research efforts resulting in a laboratory prototype of the CellSat™device.
-The sources of this funding include NIH, Coulter Foundation, WA Life Sciences Discovery Fund, NIH STTR Phase I, SBIR Phase II, CoMotion Innovation, and Medic One.
+Drs.
+Schenkman and Arakaki have received over $3M in grants to pursue novel cellular oximeter technology, and during the past six years have accelerated applied research efforts resulting in the CellSat™LP.
+The sources include of this funding include NIH, Coulter Foundation, WA Life Sciences Discovery Fund, NIH STTR Phase I, SBIR Phase II, CoMotion Innovation, and Medic One.